Gen-i unveils video communication solution ReadyCloud

 "ReadyCloud Video is ideal for businesses looking for a cost-effective video solution that has enterprise class security and support behind it.

 “The business benefits of videoconferencing include closer teamwork, faster decision making, reduced travel and the ability to work from anywhere, anytime.

 "Being able to dial these services up and down as needed provides our clients with the added flexibility they need in today’s rapidly changing business environment.”

-ReadyCloud Video leverages technology from market players Cisco and Polycom and is fully managed by Gen-i and hosted locally in Gen-i’s Tier-3 data centres.
+ReadyCloud Video leverages technology from market players Cisco and Polycom and is fully managed by Gen-i and hosted locally in Gen-i’s Tier-3 data centers.

 ReadyCloud Video will be showcased at Gen-i’s Business Technology Conference 2014, which is being held at the Aotea Centre in Auckland on 1 May.